blinn26/blinn26/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/blinn26](https://github.com/blinn26)

-- 📫 How to reach me **createdbybenlinn@gmail.com** Website https://createdbybenlinn.com
+- 📫 How to contact me **Website [https://createdbybenlinn.com] or contact me at createdbybenlinn@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">